Wondering if you're eligible for summer financial aid?

 If your parent chooses “not pursuing an endorser”, this information will be transmitted to us.
 If you are an undergraduate student, we may offer you an Unsubsidized Direct Loan as a replacement.
 The maximum replacement amounts are $4,000 for freshmen and sophomores and $5,000 for juniors and seniors.
 The replacement amount is limited by your total summer budget.

 If your parent chooses “Undecided,” then no action will be taken.
 Undergraduate students must have their parents choose “not pursue an endorser” in order for us to offer you any additional Unsubsidized loan.
-To change their choice, your parent should contact Cal Student Central.
+To change their choice, your parent should contact open a case through Cal Student Central.
 The case must be sent by your parent from the same email account that is on his or her PLUS application.

 The only loan alternatives for Graduate Students are Private Loans.